barentsen/iphas-dr2/README.rst

 and compile the source catalogue for the Second Data Release of the INT/WFC Photometric H-Alpha Survey of the Northern Galactic Plane (IPHAS DR2).

+The principal task of this code is to take the detection tables provided by the source detection and measurement pipeline of the Cambridge Astronomical Survey Unit (CASU), and transform them into a globally calibrated source catalogue which details the best measurement of each unique source.

 More information about the project can be found at www.iphas.org

 Contents